 Joggers usually have one of two styles of waistband: elastic or drawstring.
 Both types are comfortable and easy to pull on and off, but there are some differences that might make one a better option for you than the other.

 Elastic waistbands aren’t adjustable, though the waistband stretches to fit your waist.
 There’s no extra material at the waist, so they offer a seamless look that can work well outside the gym.
 The drawback to these joggers is that the elastic can dig in and pinch the skin if the waist is narrow.

 Drawstring joggers have a cord at the waist that allows you to adjust the fit.
 You tie the drawstring once you’ve tightened or loosened it the way you want.
 The drawstring is visible at the waist, so these joggers have a more casual, less polished look that works better for the gym and other workout situations.

 Nearly all joggers for men have pockets.
 Most have a minimum of two at the front, one on each side.
 However, you can find some pairs that also have two pockets at the back.
 There are even some cargo-style joggers with additional pockets on the legs if you want to separate your belongings.
 Keep in mind that joggers with more pockets tend to have a more casual look, so they may not work with all outfits.

 If you plan to wear your joggers at the gym or for other workouts, you’ll likely want a pair made of moisture-wicking fabric.
 This fabric moves the sweat away from your skin, so the material dries more quickly to keep you cool and comfortable.

-If you’re wearing your joggers for a tough workout, you’ll definitely want to pair them with high-performing athletic socks.
-These from Balega feature a seamless design that reduces the chance of blisters and chafing.
-The soles are also cushioned, making them an excellent option for running.
+Men’s athletic socks: If you’re wearing your joggers for a tough workout, you’ll definitely want to pair them with high-performing athletic socks.

 Joggers for men vary in price based on the material, brand, and other features.
 Most pairs cost between $18 and $195.